Welcome

 e-mail me

-Interested in joining our team?
+Interested In Joining our team?
 Read on !

 ~ You must be 18 or older to join.
 No exceptions.

-~ Attend an interview board with Team Officers.
+~ Attend an interview with Team Officers.

-~ Next, if you are still interested, your K9 is evaluated by our Obedience Officer (if you are interested in joining with a K9).
-If the dog passes temperament tests, you may fill out an application to Sedgwick County Emergency Management (this includes a background check).
+~ Your K9 is evaluated by one of our Officers (if you are interested in joining with a K9).
 If the dog does not pass the evaluation, it must complete an outside obedience course and be evaluated a second time before acceptance into training.
 Not all dogs are accepted into training, speak to an officer about this in more detail.

 What Can I be Doing to Prepare Before Joining?